 The rigorous and comprehensive doctoral curriculum includes the doctoral core curriculum with a specialization in special education and a secondary emphasis in a related area.
 A typical full-time course load is three courses per semester.
 Dissertation research occurs at the end of the ASPIRE program.

-The ASPIRE program begins Summer or Fall 2020.
+The ASPIRE program begins Spring, Summer, or Fall 2021.
 Scholars will learn about effective research-based interventions for students with high-incidence disabilities through a series of special topics seminars, coursework, and local / national internship experiences (e.g., Universal Design for Learning at CAST).
 ASPIRE also requires an independent research capstone project to be conducted with a high-need local education agency.
 With support from the Advisory Committee, scholars are placed in schools for a mutually beneficial project based on school needs and scholars’ research agenda.